iclr-blogposts/2025/_posts/2025-04-28-repurposing.md

 ### Differences and Advantages of Repurposing Framework

+The creative problem-solving and repurposing frameworks, while complementary, exhibit fundamental differences in their approach, methodology, and application domains.
+Understanding these distinctions helps identify when each approach might be most appropriate:

 1. **Focus**:
-   - CPS: Primarily focused on generating novel solutions, which may or may not involve existing resources.
+   - **CPS**: Primarily oriented toward generating novel solutions through conceptual expansion, which may require new resources or concepts beyond what's currently available.
-   - Repurposing: Specifically focused on finding new uses for existing resources or concepts.
+   - **Repurposing**: Specifically focused on identifying new applications for existing resources by recognizing transferable properties across contexts without requiring conceptual expansion.

 2. **Constraint consideration**:
-   - CPS: May consider constraints, but is not inherently bound by them.
+   - **CPS**: May consider constraints, but is not inherently bound by them and  often seeks to overcome them through innovation and discovery of new possibilities.
-   - Repurposing: Explicitly works within given resource constraints as a core principle.
+   - **Repurposing**: Explicitly works within given resource constraints as a core principle.

 3. **Outcome**:
-   - CPS: Can result in entirely new inventions or discoveries.
+   - **CPS**: Can result in genuinely novel inventions, discoveries, or paradigm shifts that represent expansion beyond existing knowledge.
-   - Repurposing: Always results in a new use for an existing item or concept.
+   - **Repurposing**: Always yields solutions that utilize existing resources in new contexts, maximizing resource utility while minimizing the need for new acquisitions.

 4. **Process**:
-   - CPS: May involve broader exploration of possibilities, including those outside current resources.
+   - **CPS**: Often involves broader, divergent exploration of possibilities, including conceptual spaces beyond current resources or knowledge.
-   - Repurposing: Starts with available resources and explores possibilities within that scope.
+   - **Repurposing**: Employs a more focused, property-based analysis that begins with inventory assessment and systematically explores contextual transfers.

 5. **Applicability**:
    - CPS: Useful in a wide range of scenarios, especially when novel solutions are needed.